Centralized Decision Making — How Efficient and Effective Decision Making Cultures Differ

 Centralized vs. Decentralized Decisions

-For example, one client made their HR function a shared service center which defunded a leadership development program that was essential to building their talent pipeline.
+For example, one client structured their HR function as a shared service center, which unintentionally defunded a critical leadership development program essential for sustaining their talent pipeline.
+Centralized oversight could have prevented this trade-off and safeguarded long-term organizational priorities.

 The Bottom Line